 If you think that tele/voice marketing is old-fashioned and out of date, then critically analyse your existing customers and see if you had a remote voice conversation with them before they became a customer.
 You may be surprised.

-Social media as a research tool is great, you can gather a lot of valuable information (especially off LinkedIn) about your target buyers.
+Social media as a research tool is great, you can gather a lot of valuable information (especially from LinkedIn) about your target buyers.
 As a lead generation tool, I remain to be convinced.

 Don’t fall into the trap of believing that social media is free.
 Yes, you don’t need to pay to set up a Twitter, LinkedIn or YouTube account, but the amount of time you spend on these platforms is not free – your salary is a cost.